786mrnoor/web-development-notes/css/transition.md

 # 🎯 CSS Transitions

-**CSS transitions** allow you to smoothly animate from one style to another when their CSS properties change.
+**CSS transitions** allow us to smoothly animate from one style to another when their CSS properties change.

 ---